lisongh10/screentrack/Documentation/MENU-UI.md

 4. Modern and up to date symbols/icons
     - The top section and its corresponding side bars are modeled after _Bluetooth_ and _WiFi_
     - The middle section is modeled after _Audio_
     - The bottom section is modeled after _WiFi_ (Note that my design shows buttons - this is purely for showcasing and will not actually be buttons.
-This is because buttons should __not__ be used in menu windows.
+This is because buttons should __NOT__ be used in menu windows.
 Instead, "navigation links" should be used as buttons.
 Refer to Apple's designs (there are no buttons).